 Jamini Roy Dancing Gopini Tempera on board

 With the rise of the middle class, there was a need for art that was more than just decorative art.
-Imitating the western modern art movement, Indian artists too decided to reject academic style painting and started making art that were a better representatives of themselves as individuals.
+Imitating the Western modern art movement, Indian artists too decided to reject academic style painting and started making art that was a better representative of themselves as individuals.